Mayor Koch.. Dead before he Died..

 The Battle of Long Island and GENERAL LORD STIRLING

 Born in New York, 1726.
 Dying in Albany

-Hero of the Battle of Long Island.. the location of his grave at Trinity Church is unknown.
+Hero of the Battle of Long Island.. the location of his grave at the uptown Trinity Church is unknown.

 The Battle of Long Island was the first battle of a western nation striking against a european king.

 Here General Lord Stirling with only 2000 Americans fought the mighty General Grant with his force of 6000 British, which was to be the first stroke of the AMERICAN CHARTER OF RIGHTS AND LIBERTIES's DECLARATION OF INDEPENDENCE.
 At Greenwood Brooklyn there is a plague which states:

 "This PLACE WHEREON One THOU STANDS IS HOLY GROUND".. recalling the poem by Sarah J. Day;